- Search The Registry

 - My Account

 *Emile Griffith was born on this date in 1938.
-He was an African American professional boxer.
+He was an Afro Caribean professional boxer.

-From St. Thomas, the Virgin Islands, he was working as a stock boy handling women's hats at a New York garment factory when factory executive and boxing manager Howie Albert noticed his physique and coaxed him to work out for famed boxing trainer Gil Clancy.
-Griffith was a fast-punching, deceptive fighter whose personal joy shined through even in tough matchups such as a 1965 venture into the home arena of Fresno's Gabe Terronez, a bout that Griffith won easily by fourth-round knockout.
+From St. Thomas, the Virgin Islands, he worked as a stock boy handling women's hats at a New York garment factory when factory executive and boxing manager Howie Albert noticed his physique and coaxed him to work out for famed boxing trainer Gil Clancy.
+Griffith was a fast-punching, deceptive fighter whose personal joy shone through even in tough match-ups such as a 1965 venture into the home arena of Fresno's Gabe Terronez, a bout Griffith won easily by fourth-round knockout.
 But the boxer found a foil in Cuba's Benny "Kid" Paret.

-He began belaboring the suffering Paret with right uppercuts, one after another, an unrelenting fusillade, Griffith's hand banging against Benny's jaw as remorselessly as the clapper of a great, dark bell.
+He began belaboring the suffering Paret with right uppercuts, one after another, an unrelenting barrage, Griffith's hand banging against Benny's jaw as remorselessly as the clapper of a great, dark bell.
 Paret sagged back against the middle turnbuckle.
-Griffith's punches drove his head out between the top and middle strands....
+Griffith's punches drove his head out between the top and middle strands.
 "Benny was helpless, bleeding from his nose and a cut on his right cheek; his puffed eyes were closed," Sports Illustrated reported.
-"Still Griffith punched him, with mounting and maniacal rage, as though determined, literally, to wipe out both Paret and the memory of his taunt.
+"Still, Griffith punched him with mounting and maniacal rage as though determined to wipe out Paret and the memory of his taunt.
 There were, in all, about 15 uppercuts, followed by several hooks."
 Griffith said later: "When I saw Paret hurt, I wanted him to be on the ground before the fight was stopped.
 I wanted to keep punching.
 I was still eager to put him down."
 Referee Ruby Goldstein finally stopped the fight.
-Paret died 10 days later.
+Paret died ten days later.

 Regarding Gay athletes, though Griffith had been bedridden, limited to tube feeding since 2011, the time has been marked by the prominent disclosures of two athletes, boxer Orlando Cruz and former NBA player Jason Collins, that they are gay.
-Cruz, preparing for an Oct.
-12 world featherweight title fight, had attempted in recent months to schedule a meeting with Griffith that never happened.
+In recent months, Cruz, preparing for an Oct.
+12 world featherweight title fight, attempted to schedule a meeting with Griffith that never happened.
 "Emile would be very pleased and accepting of these athletes," Ross said.
-"He had his own set of rules for life, and he felt people can live their lives the way they wanted to."
-"He was a man's man in the world of boxing but his own person out in the world," said Griffith's friend and biographer, Ron Ross, whose book on the fighter, "Nine… Ten… and Out!
+"He had his own set of rules for life, and he felt people could live their lives how they wanted."
+"He was a man's man in the world of boxing but his person out in the world," said Griffith's friend and biographer, Ron Ross, whose book on the fighter, "Nine… Ten… and Out!
 The Two Worlds of Emile Griffith," was published in 2008.
 "It was difficult to get into details with Emile.
 To the end, he would not want to make himself so open to everyone," Ross said.
 "He didn't like to be labeled gay and still felt the world was not ready for Emile Griffith."